Made in Dubai

 Inspired by summers he spent on America's East Coast, Joey Ghazal founded The MAINE Oyster Bar & Grill in 2015 – Dubai's first homegrown New England style seaside brasserie.
 The restauranteur's love for the hospitality business started at the age of 18.
 He worked his way up the ranks from busboy to head of concept development and marketing at one of Canada's most prolific restaurant development companies before starting his own culinary empire.

-Over the past decade, longtime friends Nick Alvis and Scott Price have played a pivotal role in shaping the region’s dining scene.
+Along with his friend and partner Scott Price, Nick Alvis has played a pivotal role in shaping the region’s dining scene.
 Following two prior successful restaurant ventures in the city, the duo launched folly in 2017 through a partnership with Gates Hospitality.
-Alvis and Price developed the concept from scratch – guests will spot their signature style not just in the menu here but in the decor, music playlist and congenial vibe.
+They developed the concept from scratch, with Alvis taking over when Price left the country – spot their style not just in the menu here but in the decor, music and congenial vibe.

 Salam DakkakFounder, Bait Maryam